steegecs/Graduate-Schoolwork/READ ME FIRST PLEASE.md

 ("The Study of Wine Quality.R"
 "Wine Presentation - pdf.pdf") ----->
-The second two files are also from class projects.
+The last two files are also from class projects.
 The purpose of these projects were to learn visualize and describe the variables of a data.
 Specifically, we wanted understand how skewed distributions affects summary statistics and when to suspect of outliers that could compromise data integrity.